 begin to dispute the division of the territory of planet Earth for resources.

-Lenin theorizing the new phase of capitalism is what made the Russian Revolution possible, folks.
+Lenin theorizing of the new phase of capitalism is what made the Russian Revolution possible, folks.

 So, this book here [Imperialism, the Highest Stage of Capitalism] is essential, because imperialism is still our greatest enemy.